 Prerequisite coursework for M.D. and D.O. programs

+Pre-medicine is not a major.
+Rather, it provides you a path that prepares you to apply to medical school.
 Pre-medical students may choose from any of Hamline’s major fields.
 While many pre-medical students declare a major in the natural sciences, individuals who combine the required pre-medical coursework with a major in another area (e.g., philosophy, religion, or psychology) have been equally successful in gaining admission into medical school.

 Course requirements vary by medical school.
 Every pre-medical student is responsible for verifying admission requirements for all the schools to which they might be applying.
 According to the AAMC, the minimum prerequisite coursework for most medical schools in the U.S. includes two years of biology, one year of physics, one year of English, and two years of chemistry (through organic chemistry).
 Some courses, like biochemistry, psychology and sociology, might not be required for admission but are strongly recommended for optimal preparation for the MCAT exam.